neiljamestony/neiljamestony/README.md

 ### Hi there, I'm Neil James Tony Valerio 👋

+- Passionate about Web Technologies
+- Self-Taught Web Developer
+- Building Cool Projects

+### FRONT-END
+- HTML, CSS, JAVASCRIPT, REACT JS, REDUX, MUI, BOOTSTRAP

+- 🔭 I’m currently working on Weather Application
+- 🌱 I’m currently learning MERN STACK
+-
 <!--
 **neiljamestony/neiljamestony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-FRONT-END
-- HTML, CSS, JAVASCRIPT, REACT JS, REDUX, MUI, BOOTSTRAP Here are some ideas to get you started:
+Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->